-Illustrative Computations and Presentation
+Illustrative computations and presentation

-The appendix accompanies, but is not part of, AASB 112.
 Extracts from statements of financial position and statements of comprehensive income are provided to show the effects on these financial statements of the transactions described below.
-These extracts do not necessarily conform with all the disclosure and presentation requirements of other Australian Accounting Standards.
+These extracts do not necessarily conform with all the disclosure and presentation requirements of other Standards.

-All the examples in this appendix assume that the entities concerned have no transactions other than those described.
+All the examples below assume that the entities concerned have no transaction other than those described.

-Example 1 - Depreciable Assets
+Example 1 - Depreciable assets

 An entity buys equipment for 10,000 and depreciates it on a straight-line basis over its expected useful life of five years.
 For tax purposes, the equipment is depreciated at 25% a year on a straight-line basis.
 Tax losses may be carried back against taxable profit of the previous five years.
 In year 0, the entity's taxable profit was 5,000.
-The tax rate is 40%.
+The tax rate is 40%